 Common pitfalls in incident response can include (i) not knowing who is quarterbacking the response; (ii) when and which outside resources to bring to bear; (iii) power plays amongst internal groups; (iv) lack of communication leading to lost time and resources; and (v) not controlling the public narrative because there is no one source of information.
 Nearly all of these common pitfalls can be addressed by developing a plan and complying with it when faced with an incident.
 Written incident response plans, training exercises, and identifying trusted partners are critical components for effective incident response.

-David Saunders (CIPP/US) is a partner and member of the firm’s Data Privacy and Cybersecurity Practice and its Complex Commercial Litigation Practice.
+David Saunders (CIPP/US) is a partner and co-chair of the firm’s Data Privacy and Cybersecurity Practice and its Complex Commercial Litigation Practice.
 Through the lens of a litigator, Mr. Saunders helps clients navigate their risks in the data privacy and cybersecurity arenas.
 Clients who are developing privacy programs, handling a data incident or facing regulatory investigations turn to Mr. Saunders for his experience as both a privacy professional and a litigator.
 Whether they need proactive or reactive privacy and cybersecurity counseling, he collaborates to help them achieve their goals.

 From Fortune 100 companies to small businesses, Mr. Saunders works as a trusted advisor to businesses, understanding and advising on their data practices so as to provide them with guidance on the myriad issues that may arise in today’s digital world.
 He has experience conducting risk assessments, developing privacy programs, drafting privacy policies, performing due diligence for corporate transactions, negotiating vendor agreements and working with clients through data incident response.
 Mr. Saunders regularly counsels on HIPAA, HITECH, GLBA, CCPA, and state law privacy obligations.
 He has litigated and helped resolve matters related to data privacy and cybersecurity issues including navigating potential and actual regulatory investigations.